anedicksh/Fairness-in-music-recommender-systems/README.md

 ### Fairness in Music Recommender Systems

 This project consists of designing a prototype recommender system that implements fairness through the mitigation of popularity bias.
+This recommender system provides both lesser-known and popular artists equal chance to be recommended to user(s).
 Python was the programming language used throuhgout the project and Streamlit was the app framework used to create a web app, which is used in Data Science and Machine Learning.

 Side notes: